nikki-pru/qa-compendium/docs/poshi/test-stubs.rst

 Test Stubs
 ==========

-A test stub is a piece of code used as a stand-in for the actual test.
+A test stub is a piece of code used as a stand-in for the actual test, or to document and make note of a future test improvement that we are not able to fix in the moment.
 To create this in the poshi ``*.testcase`` files:

 1. Setup a test with descriptions, priority, test name, like you regularly would.
 2. Set the test to @ignore = "true".